FragileTech/python_style_guide/README.md

     self.layer_3 = torch.nn.Linear(in_dim, out_dim)
     self.layer_4 = torch.nn.Linear(out_dim, in_dim)
     ```
+    To understand if the blank lines you wrote to separate different code blocks are useful,
-    You could write a comment to separate the different blocks:
+     you could write a comment to separate the different blocks:
     ```python
     super().__init__()
     # Device definition